-Out of frustration, I suggested that we make a payment to the credit card immediately after using it.
+Out of frustration, I suggested that we make a payment to the credit card immediately after each use.
 This way, if we make a payment, we won’t have any balance owing when we receive the bill.
 A good idea in theory, but neither of us seemed to be able to remember to do it.
 And this landed us back in debt land with a balance on our credit card.

 After another hair pulling budgeting session trying to balance my budget with credit card purchases that were made over a month ago, I wanted to scream.
 How can we get ahead when we are buying things on the credit card and then paying for them over a month later?
 How can we budget for the things that are really important to us when we have to pay off purchases we made last month on a whim?

-With the KOHO app, I can load the card with cash at the beginning of the month, and then use the Koho VISA card for our online purchases, just like a pre-paid credit card.
+With the KOHO app, I can load the card with cash at the beginning of the month, and then use the KOHO VISA card for our online purchases, just like a credit card.

 We won’t rack up more debt, and it makes us more mindful of our budget because when the card value is used up, we have to reload it.
 If we can’t reload due to budget restrictions, then I guess it’s time to stop and think.
 Can we afford it?

 Not only can we use the card for online purchases, we can use it for our discretionary spending, like groceries, meals out, coffees, clothes etc. You can use it anywhere VISA is accepted.

 Unlike our regular credit cards, which can seem like a bottomless pit at times, the KOHO card has it’s limits, and when you’ve spent your money, you have to stop and reload.